Will Any Gentleman...?

-Will Any Gentleman...? is a 1953 British comedy film directed by Michael Anderson and starring George Cole, Veronica Hurst Heather Thatcher, Jon Pertwee, and William Hartnell.
-It was based on a 1950 play of the same name by Vernon Sylvaine.
-It was made at Elstree Studios with sets designed by the art director Terence Verity and shot in Technicolor by cinematographer Erwin Hillier.
-It was the first of five movies Michael Anderson made for ABPC and was reasonably successful at the box office.
+Will Any Gentleman...?, also known as Reluctant Casanova, is a 1953 British comedy film directed by Michael Anderson and starring George Cole, Veronica Hurst, Heather Thatcher, Jon Pertwee, and William Hartnell.
+It was written by Vernon Sylvaine based on his 1950 play Will Any Gentleman...?.
+It was the first of five movies Anderson made for ABPC and was reasonably successful at the box office.

 It is notable for featuring both William Hartnell and Jon Pertwee onscreen together.
-Both actors would later go on to play The Doctor in Doctor Who.
+Both actors would later go on to play the Doctor in Doctor Who.

-Synopsis
+Plot

 Henry Sterling, a mild-mannered bank clerk, visits a music hall to pay the manager a debt owed by his cheque-bouncing philandering brother.
-He is persuaded to stay and become the subject of a stage hypnotist, The Great Mendoza.
+He is persuaded to stay and become the subject of a stage hypnotist, "The Great Mendoza".
 Fleeing back home, he cannot remember where he's been and what he's done.

 His now-twin personas come and go at random.
 When in the hypnotised state, he becomes very reckless, both in chatting up women he would never normally dare approach, and spending money he has not got.

 After he insults his domineering mother-in-law, his wife leaves him.
 He robs his boss of £300, but his brother realises what has happened and persuades the hypnotist to get him back to normal.